una-ada/anarchy.website/_posts/2016-02-24-acm-bylaws.md

 shall be made.
 This shall follow an accelerated process compared to that of the typical election procedures.
-The list of candidates and their personal statements must be compiled within three (3) days following the meeting at which the officer or committee chair’s resignation is discussed.
+The list of candidates and their personal statements must be compiled within three (3) days following the meeting at which the officer or committee chair's resignation is discussed.
 Any member may be nominated for the position other than current officers and committee chairs.
 Self-nominations are acceptable.